srizon/token-inspector/README.md

 1. Navigate to any webpage you want to analyze
 2. Click the Token Inspector icon in your Chrome toolbar
 3. The extension will automatically scan the page for design token violations
-4. Review the results organized by category (Colors, Typography, Spacing, Radius)
+4. Review the results organized by category (Colors, Typography, Spacing, Border)

 ### Developer Tools Panel
 1. Open Chrome DevTools (F12 or right-click → Inspect)